ubccr/xdmod-notebooks/README.md

 ## Support
 For support, please see [this page](https://open.xdmod.org/support.html).
 If you email for support, please include the following:
-* `xdmod-data` version number, obtained by running the command in JupyterLab:
+* `xdmod-data` version number, obtained by running this command in JupyterLab:
     ```
     python3 -m pip freeze | grep xdmod-data
     ```